Dreadnaughty-blip/dreadnaughty-blip.github.io/_posts/2025-05-19-on-creativity-in-Public-Excellence.md

 ---
 layout: post
-title: On Creativity at the DM's table.
+title: On Creativity in Public Excellence
 categories:
 - blog
 ---